Open to roles across product, design & research Get in touch →

 Hello Friend

-I'm Meghan — sole designer and PM Lead at a B2B security startup.
-I own UX end to end and drive product direction — partnering with engineering and leadership to turn ambiguous problem spaces into clear strategy and shipped experiences.
-I'm at my best in the messy, undefined front of a project — turning "we're not sure what this is yet" into something clear, shipped, and genuinely usable by the people who need it.
+I own UX end to end and drive product direction.
+I'm at my best at the messy, undefined front of a project, turning "we're not sure what this is yet" into something clear, shipped, and functional.

 Check this out